All eyes on General Naravane’s Nov 5 Nepal visit: Will ties see a reset

 Indian Army chief General Naravane to visit Nepal in November

-Further both sides are also hopeful that the controversy over the road construction via Lipulekh will be laid to rest.
-Further both sides would also look to arrange a meeting of the Joint Technical Level Boundary Committee.
+Further, both sides are also hopeful that the controversy over the road construction via Lipulekh will be laid to rest.
+Further, both sides would also look to arrange a meeting of the Joint Technical Level Boundary Committee.

 It may be recalled that ahead of this visit, Research and Analysis Wing chief, Samant Kumar Goel had paid a visit to Nepal.
-During the visit last week, he held talks with Oli and emphasised on the friendly relations relations between the two countries.
+During the visit last week, he held talks with Oli and emphasised on the friendly relations between the two countries.

 Officials tell OneIndia that General Naravane will be conferred the honorary rank of 'General of the Nepal Army' by Nepalese President Bidya Devi Bhandari during his visit, in continuation of an age-old tradition that first started in 1950, reflecting the strong ties between the two militaries.